 Oh, and the youngest women ever to be elected to political office?
 Yeah, Republicans.

-And for the first time ever, the Republican elected a black female to Congress.
+And for the first time ever, the Republicans elected a black female to Congress.

 All in all, not a bad evening for a racist, misogynistic political party.